Zylann/SnowfeetEngine/doc/AssetManagement.md

 What is an asset
 -----------------

 Assets are every resource that your application might load (or save?) from the file system during its execution.
+Basically, everything a project contains.
 The engine centralizes all assets into a singleton, AssetDatabase.

 The engine provides the Asset class as a base for all assets.